CityTropes/intro_to_SQL_Khan_Academy/README.md

-KHAN Academy - Intro to SQL
+Khan Academy - Intro to SQL

 This repository contains solutions to challenges and code projects from "Intro To SQL: Querying and managing data".